 Brooks Adrenaline GTS 19 Review Facts

 Brooks‘ Adrenaline GTS 19 is the latest model in a very popular line of stability shoes.
 Many of the same features that buyers have enjoyed are still present, though this version comes with more cushioning and less bulk.
 Its outsole now has a less aggressive tread pattern and deeper flex grooves for an easier wear.
 Its supportive BioMoGo DNA midsole is now joined by a DNA Loft crash pad for added cushioning and protection.
 And its engineered mesh upper comes with 3D Fit Print technology overlays, forming a combined midfoot cage and heel counter.
 Of course, the brand’s GuideRails Holistic Support System is still around to correct overpronation and encourage a more comfortable wear.
+It is also considered one of the best Brooks for flat feet.

 Brooks utilizes a blown rubber